Labour Leadership Candidates Clashing on Trans Issues - Guido Fawkes

 Keir Starmer

-Meanwhile, in the Deputy Leadership race; Angela Rayner, Dawn Butler, and Rosena Allin-Khan have signed up to the Trans Campaign pledges, while Richard Burgon and Ian Murray have not.
-Interestingly this means all the women in both races have signed up to the Trans pledges, while the three men have chosen to avoid them…
+Meanwhile, in the deputy leadership race; Angela Rayner, Dawn Butler, and Rosena Allin-Khan have signed up to the Trans Campaign pledges, while Richard Burgon and Ian Murray have not.
+This means all the women in both races have signed up to the Trans pledges, while the three men have chosen to avoid them…

 Butler sparked more confusion earlier this week by claiming firstly that babies are born without sex (something not even Labour’s Trans Campaign claims), before performing a spectacular reverse ferret saying trans women should not serve time in female prisons.
 It seems to Guido that Butler and Long-Bailey are trying to have their trans cake and eat it too…